clettieri/Data-Science-Projects/README.md

 See the folder: Russian-Housing-Market, notebook "Part 2" is most recent submission

 ## CBF Hackathon - Honorable Mention
-Cognitive Builder Fair 2017 sponsored by IBM and FourSquare.
+Cognitive Builder Faire 2017 sponsored by IBM and FourSquare.
 Neighborhood Analytics is a data product using Four Square's venue data that will answer the question, what is the best use of this empty lot in this neighborhood?